boombox-LMS/b5x/README.md

 ### @b5x/cli

-A command-line tool for creating, publishing, and updating topics.
-The CLI packages local content files into a data format that is readable by the cloud server (b5x-api), then ships it to the server for storage.
+A command-line tool for creating and compiling topics.
+The CLI packages local content files into a data format that is readable by the cloud server (b5x-api), and puts it on the user's pasteboard for easy transfer into the viewer app's publishing UI.

 ### @b5x/viewer

+*Note: 'Viewer' is now a bit of misnomer, as the viewer app became responsible for helping users publish content as well.
+At some point, when the v1 features have settled, this will be renamed.*

 A React app that renders content, receives user interactions, and ships updates to the backend (@b5x/api).